gtedavid/cmd-tips-linux/README.md

 ## vi commands - WIP

+> Please note that the formating will be corrected soon

 [Source](https://www.redhat.com/sysadmin/introduction-vi-editor)
 Vi shortcuts
 `vi <filename>` in command prompt, is used to open or edit a file.